SJackDD/fe-onsite-sydney-2026-09/how-to-structure-a-datadog-dashboard.md

-# Building a dashboard people actually read
+# How to structure a Datadog dashboard

 The structure we teach in the session, written out so you can use it at your desk against your own services.